FlashlightET/DiGear-Jam-Studio/README.md

 The application expects a specific folder structure to load songs correctly.
 Create a folder named `Songs` in the same directory as the script.
 - NOTE: If you DO NOT have stems for both modes, the system falls back to using relative modes (adding or subtracting 3 semitones) so it should still mix fine.

+- PLEASE CHOP ALL STEMS TO YOUR PREFERRED 32 BARS OF THE SONG (or any multiple of 8 but ALL stems must be the same)

 **Structure:**

 ```text